Wednesque/xai-cnn-lrp/README.md

 The project contains 4 main directories :

---data/sentiment_analysis
+ - data/sentiment_analysis
-  This directory contains training and test data to build 1D-CNN models  and test the explanation method
+   This directory contains training and test data to build 1D-CNN models and to test the explanation method

--- models :
+ -  models :
-  This directory contains pretrained 1D-CNN models for sentiment analysis and for question answering task.
+   This directory contains pretrained 1D-CNN models for sentiment analysis and for question answering tasks.

--- tokenizers :
+ -  tokenizers :
-  This directory contains saved keras tokenizer for different datasets.
-The tokenizer contains the vocabulary that was used to train the pretrained model associated to the dataset
+   This directory contains saved keras tokenizers for various datasets.
+A tokenizer contains the vocabulary that was used to build the pretrained model.

--- explanations :
+ - explanations :
    This directory contains the results of explanations when executing the file explain_cnn.py.
-The explanations provided are contained in a json file associated to the name of the dataset/model to explain.
+The explanations provided are contained in a json file associated which name is associated to the name of the model to explain.

 # Explaining a model
 - The file explain_cnn.py already has default value. python explain_cnn.py to execute the explainer with the default configurations.